nodejs/node/COLLABORATOR_GUIDE.md

 ### Welcoming First-Time Contributors

-Show courtesy to individuals submitting issues and pull requests.
+Always show courtesy to individuals submitting issues and pull requests.
 Be welcoming to first-time contributors, identified by the GitHub
 ![First-time contributor](./doc/first_timer_badge.png) badge.

 For first-time contributors, check if the commit author is the same as the pull